nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `d/DESCRIPTION t/TAG`, `t/TAG d/DESCRIPTION` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.
+Please refer to [Duplicate Parameters](#Duplicate Parameters).<br>
   e.g. if you specify `d/CS2103T team project for week7 d/CS3243 Assignment 4`, only `d/CS2103T team project for week7` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as`list`) will be ignored.<br>
   e.g. if the command specifies `list 123`, it will be interpreted as `list`.

 </div>

+### Duplicate Parameters
+1. Most commands take in only one instance of a unique parameter.
+In such cases, the last instance of the parameter is accepted.

+1. E.g. For `edit 1 m/CS2103T m/CS2101`, `m/CS2101` is taken as the argument for `MODULE`.

+1. All other preceding arguments of the same parameter (including invalid ones) will be ignored.
+In the above example, `m/CS2103T` is ignored.

+1. However, if the last argument happens to be invalid, the command will not execute.<br>
+E.g. for `edit 1 m/CS2101 m/Invalid`, `m/Invalid` will be taken as the module argument, which is invalid.
+Even though m/CS2101 is valid, it is ignored entirely.

+### Command list

    * **`list`** : List out tasks